Watertown Weeding Services

 Post-Weeding Site Management & Stormwater Protection in Compliance with Watertown's MS4 Program

-After weeding, immediate site stabilization is required to comply with MS4 stormwater regulations under the Clean Water Act and MassDEP Stormwater Standards.
-Bare areas must be promptly revegetated within 24-48 hours using appropriate seed mixes, and mulched 2-4 inches deep with a 6-inch plant clearance.
-Temporary erosion barriers (silt fence, straw wattles) are used during vulnerable periods.
+After weeding, immediate site stabilization is required under the Clean Water Act and MassDEP Stormwater Standards.
+Bare areas must be revegetated within 24-48 hours using appropriate seed mixes, and mulching (2-4 inches with 6-inch plant clearance) helps control erosion and retain moisture.
+Temporary barriers like silt fences may be needed during vulnerable periods.
 Long-term management includes adding 1-3 inches of compost, establishing competitive plant communities, and monitoring for weed resurgence with 30-day and seasonal follow-ups.
-Best management practices (BMPs) require debris cleanup from impervious surfaces, proper material staging, and equipment wash water management.
+Best management practices (BMPs) require prompt debris cleanup from impervious surfaces, proper material staging, and equipment wash water management, all coordinated with municipal MS4 programs.

 Watertown Water & Sewer Division